Temples and Trails of Shikoku

 • Walk across a bridge of vines in the remote Iya Valley

-• Bathe in natural thermal waters at historic Dogo Onsen
+• Bathe in natural thermal waters at historic Dōgo Onsen

 • Visit the beautiful hill-top castle in Matsuyama

 Our tour selects the best of the walking trails through lovely landscapes.
-We visit all four of Shikoku's prefectures - Tokushima in the east, Kagawa in the north, Ehime in the west, and Kochi in the south.
-Each region has its own distinctive character, foods and scenery.
+We visit all four of Shikoku's prefectures - Tokushima in the east, Kagawa in the north, Ehime in the west, and Kōchi in the south.
+Each region has its own distinctive character, culinary culture, and scenery.
 In addition to the pilgrimage trail, our journey includes the remote Iya Valley, deep in the heart of Shikoku.
-We begin our journey with a stay on Mount Koya, the hilltop temple complex on Honshu established by Kobo Daishi, and an important location for Shikoku 88 Temple Pilgrimage devotees.
-Public transport in the rural areas of Shikoku is limited and we will travel mainly by private chartered vehicle, but we will still enjoy walking along the ancient route from temple to temple through countryside and forest.
-We will stay in traditional country inns enjoying regional cuisine prepared from local ingredients from the island, soak in natural hot springs, and enjoy the exceptional hospitality of our hosts.
+We begin our journey with a stay on Mount Kōya, the hilltop temple complex on Honshū established by Kōbō Daishi, and an important location for Shikoku 88 Temple Pilgrimage devotees.

 Download PDF itinerary